 and personal interests

-Obviously, in order to enjoy life to the fullest in the second half of my sixties and for decades to come, and to be able to work effectively and in a relaxed way with my clients, I need to be aware of maintaining my own emotional, psychological and bodily wellbeing.
+Obviously, in order to enjoy life to the fullest, now and for many decades to come, and to be able to work effectively and in a relaxed way with my clients, I need to be aware of maintaining my own emotional, psychological and bodily wellbeing.
 So, how do I achieve this?

 Well, a central element of my life since the mid-1970s has been developing a consistent and fun involvement with regular intense cardio exercise and, since 1983, a healthy, well-researched and informed relationship with food.
-In addition to the organic wholefood vegan lifestyle that Lynne-Marie and myself have evolved together for our wellbeing (and as a truly sustainable option for continuation of life on Earth as we know it), since 2011 daily yoga has become a crucial part of self-care for me!
-In fact, since 2014, deep breathing exercises, positivity of thought and action, yoga and, more recently, Strala flow yoga, have also become central to me managing my blood pressure at safe levels.
+In addition to the organic wholefood vegan lifestyle that Lynne-Marie and myself have evolved together for our wellbeing (and as a truly sustainable option for continuation of life on Earth as we know it), since 2011 daily mind-body exercise has become a crucial part of self-care for me!
+In fact, since 2014, deep breathing exercises, positivity of thought and action, and gentle mind-body exercise (based on Strala Yoga, a combination of gentle, breath and movement-fuelled yoga and tai chi ) have also become central to me managing my blood pressure at safe levels.

-Strala yoga, a gentle fusion of yoga and tai chi, has created a level of balance, flexibility and a range of movement which I’ve never experienced previously.
-Building on all of my earlier yoga, it's completed the process of healing and developing my physical core, creating a pain and sciatica-free lower back, and has increased my pelvic stability and pelvic strength.
+This gentle mind-body exercise of flow yoga and tai chi has created a level of balance, flexibility and a range of movement which I’ve never experienced previously.
+Building on all of my earlier static yoga mind-body exercise, my yoga and tai chi flow-based exercise has completed the process of healing and developing my physical core, creating a pain and sciatica-free lower back, and has increased my pelvic stability and pelvic strength.
 This has the obvious benefits of regaining a youthful and vigorous lifestyle, with the added bonus of eliminating the serious and health-damaging emotional and psychological stress, tensions and negativity that otherwise arise from restricted mobility.
-Consistency is the key here, and since 2011 I’ve completed in excess of 2,400 hours of yoga (much of this Strala Yoga inspired) in my daily practice.
-In fact, I do my favourite flow yoga for 15 to 45 minutes every day, and sometimes much more.
+Consistency is the key here, and since 2011 I’ve completed in excess of 2,400 hours of mind-body exercise in my daily practice.
+In fact, I do my favourite sequences for 15 to 45 minutes every day, and sometimes much more.
 This usually includes a get-out-of-bed 15 to 30 minute gentle stretch / warm-up sequence, often followed by a circa 15 to 30 minute session later in the day.
-I also enjoy several flow yoga "outbreaks" which I slip into spontaneously anytime, any place, several times each day!
+I also enjoy many shorter "outbreaks" which I slip into spontaneously anytime, any place, several times each day!

 In addition to my enthusiasm for the above, I'm a passionate photographer, I love living in "blue space" (either alongside, or within a couple of miles of, an ocean, sea, lake, or river mouth) and coastal / beach walking.
-I also adore music -- especially new age, smooth jazz, rock, alternative, Patty Larkin's folk music, electro-swing and other electro(nic) music of many kinds.
-Additionally, personally, and as a former sexual relationship counsellor and present-day coach, I have a longstanding interest in how people create excitement, pleasure, love and intimate fulfilment from a wide range of ever-evolving kinds of consensual sexuality, sexual expression and alternative / non-traditional sexual relationship lifestyles.
-Particularly encouraging is how, in recent decades, and across much of the globe, alternative expressions of sex (or non-sex) and intimacy are becoming more widely socially acceptable and recognised.
-Allied with this, and with my fascination in the history of social change, I also have a strong interest in the history and psychology of discrimination and oppression based on sexual lifestyle, gender or age.
-And, stemming from my earlier professional training in geography and psychological therapy, I'm deeply concerned by the stressful, anxiety-creating and life-threatening impact on human society (and other life-forms) resulting from mass human-denial-influenced anthropogenic climate change and other environmental degradation.
+Music of almost all genres is crucially important in my daily life, especially new age and smooth jazz instrumental, and all types of rock music.
+Additionally, personally, and as an experienced sexual relationship helping-professional, I have a longstanding interest in how people create excitement, pleasure, love and intimate fulfilment from a wide range of ever-evolving kinds of consensual sexuality, sexual expression and alternative / non-traditional sexual relationship lifestyles.
+Particularly encouraging is how, in recent decades, and across much of the globe, alternative expressions of sex (or asexuality) and intimacy are becoming more widely socially acceptable and recognised.
+Allied with this, I also have a strong interest in the social history and psychology of discrimination and oppression based on sexual lifestyle, gender, race / ethnicity or age.
+And, I'm deeply focused on the stressful, anxiety-creating and life-threatening impact on human society (and other life-forms) resulting from mass human-denial-influenced anthropogenic climate change and other environmental degradation.
 Not surprisingly, I'm politically engaged in all of these social and environmental areas.

 and, occasionally, for print publication or other sharing

-As an evidence-based and psychologically informed coach, I keep myself well updated on relevant research.
-This includes studies coming from practitioners and researchers in coaching studies; mind-body exercise; positive psychology; sexuality and relationship studies; and broader areas of the health and exercise sciences.
+As an evidence-based and psychologically informed practitioner I keep myself well updated on relevant research.
+This includes studies coming from practitioners and researchers in many areas of the social sciences, environmental sciences, and exercise and health sciences.
 And, in the spirit of sharing with others, as a helping-professional, I have also written many articles for the internet.
-These have covered such topics as stressful and anxious thoughts and behaviours; stressful aspects of sexual relating; stress management; and mind-body exercise and wellbeing.
-Occasionally, I have also published, or had publicly adopted, printed articles and research on stress and anxiety-creating areas of professional concern to me, such as...
+These have covered such topics as stressful and anxious thoughts and behaviours; stressful aspects of sexuality and sexual relating; stress and anxiety management; and, holistic mind-body approaches to stress management and wellbeing.
+Occasionally, I have also published print articles and publicly-shared research on stress and anxiety-creating areas of professional concern to me, three internationally distributed examples being...

 * The causes and dangers of American parochialism, Guardian Weekly international edition, February 15, 1987, p8.
 As an educator living in Los Angeles, I was unsettled by the focus in US schools on being -- or becoming -- American, and the almost non-existent wider-world geography curricula.
 This seemed to go hand-in-hand with a widespread uninformed, stressful, anxious and dismissive view of other countries, peoples and cultures exhibited by many of the less-well-travelled and less-well-educated Americans that I met.
 Because of this, and in response to an earlier very excellent Guardian Weekly article on this topic, written by London-based American journalist Michael Goldfarb, I published this long article exploring these educational and cultural themes.